W-19/Code-Samples/README.md

 # Code-Samples
-Selected files from projects I've worked on, with text files giving context
+Selected files from projects I've worked on.
+See the comments at the top of the files for context.